 How they might check

-If they wish to undertake any formal criminal records check, they would only be eligible to carry out a basic check through Disclosure Scotland which would only reveal unspent convictions.
-However, in practice, companies rarely down this route.
+If they wish to undertake any formal criminal records check, they would only be eligible to carry out a basic check through DBS which would only reveal unspent convictions.
+However, in practice, companies rarely go down this route.

 In our experience, if you disclose something, some production companies will ask that you provide a copy of your criminal record (usually by providing a copy of your police subject access request).
-Technically, if this is required, then this would be regarded as an enforced subject access which breaches section 56 of the Data Protection Act – this will become a criminal offence in 2015.
+Technically, if this is required, then this would be regarded as an enforced subject access which breaches section 56 of the Data Protection Act.
 You should be entitled to provide a basic check, which will only disclose any unspent convictions that you have.